pvhee/cloudwired/content/posts/serverless-not-hotdog.md

 My preferred method to deploy any code to the cloud involves AWS Lambda.
 I am a firm believer that the serverless paradigm will rapidly take over and become the primary programming model for cloud-native applications.
 Therefore, I was pleased to get this last bit working without much effort — and I believe serverless inference will become the primary mechanism of running predictions at scale.
 It also clearly shows you don't need the power of a GPU for anything other than training your model.
 A simple Lambda with 1Gig of RAM does the trick.

 *Check out the code repository with the serverless template [here](https://github.com/pvhee/fastai-hotdog) and the Jupyter notebook I used for model training [here](https://github.com/pvhee/fastai-hotdog/blob/master/notebooks/hotdog.ipynb).*

+*If you're interested, what else I've been up to with serverless, check out [a series of blog posts on the Comic Relief technology blog](https://medium.com/comic-relief/serverless/home).*

 *Finally, a massive thanks to [Jeremy Howard](https://twitter.com/jeremyphoward) from [fast.ai](https://fast.ai) for making machine learning so easy and enjoyable.*